-We even offer 24/7 emergency services for urgent tree or limb removal after a storm or weather disaster.
+We even offer 24/7 emergency services for an urgent tree or limb removal after a storm or weather disaster.

-Some people like to keep tree stumps in their yards after a tree removal, but there are just as many who want to see the stump gone.
+Some people like to keep tree stumps in their yards after tree removal, but there are just as many who want to see the stump gone.

 Specialty Tree Care Austin has the ability to uproot and grind up stumps with short or deep roots.
-We remove all size stumps from 1 inch to 2 feet in the ground, and fill in any holes left behind.
+We remove all size stumps from 1 inch to 2 feet in the ground and fill in any holes left behind.
 By the time we’re finished, no one will even know a stump was there.

 It’s important to put the time in to ensure the trees and shrubs on your property are healthy and well-maintained.
 We can provide fertilization and soil modifications, along with preventive maintenance to keep your trees in good health while reducing any insect, disease, or site problems.

 With a certified arborist on staff, we’re experts not just in the removal of trees, but in promoting healthy growth.
-You get the benefit of working with a team that has seen a wide range of issues that relate to tree health, removal, and care.
+You get the benefit of working with a team that has seen a wide range of issues that relate to tree health, removal, and residential tree care.

 When a tree becomes diseased, it’s imperative you act quickly – it’s the difference between saving the tree and losing it entirely.
 Let us consult with you on the best course of action, and work with you to treat your tree before you’re forced to remove it.